Spectral-Knight-Ops/local-llm-with-rag-template/README.md

     3. Add support for internet RAG
     4. Optimize code.
 Code works as is, but could use some love
     5. Provide examples for better document tagging/import to optimize RAG
+    6. Add a RAG toggle so the model can operate normally and not refer to your docs when not needed

 License